What a Picture Photography is a family run photography company based in Birmingham.

 Most of our clients book with us because they get on with me when we first meet.
 It is important that we gel together to get the best results.

-A little about us,
+A little about me,

 Kathleen is a former railway worker who now helps with the admin side of the business, logistical support at shoots and also volunteers at the furniture shop run by the local St Mary’s Hospice

-call on 0121 663 0442, or fill in the form on the contact page
+call on 07950 840069, or fill in the form on the CONTACT PAGE

 We can discuss any requirements that you have. by phone or email, please get in touch

-Have a look at THIS POST which although it refers to Christmas the back up advice is relevant year round
+Have a look at THIS POST which although it refers to Christmas the backup advice is relevant year-round